deekshith-bommisetty/Apparel-Shopping-Cart---React-Redux/README.md

-# Apparel Shopping Cart using React and Redux
+# Apparel Shopping Cart using React.js and Redux

+## Welcome! 👋
+Thanks for checking out this project

 ## Overview
 This shopping cart prototype was developed to show how React components and Redux can be used to build a